Klaudiadevgirl/homepage/README.md

 ## Description

 My first website, some information about me.
-I used the BEM convention, flex.
-ES6+ fetures.
+I used the BEM convention, flex, ES6+ fetures.